Goals For Retirees

 That is why many retired emigrants are looking for their new dream home close to their family, which they can then easily get to in just a few hours by plane or even by train, bus or car.
 In this case, only destinations within Europe or areas bordering on Europe can be considered.

-If you want to guarantee all these aspects, i.e. lower living costs, better climatic conditions and proximity to your old homeland, only the following few emigration destinations remain:
+Those who desire to live in Europe with lower living costs, better climatic conditions and proximity to your old homeland, the following few emigration destinations are worth considering.

 Otherwise you have to make compromises when making your choice or be lucky enough to have the whole family emigrate to your new home country.